core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Renamed "Signature Encryption Algorithm" to "Group Encryption Algorithm".

-* Ensured a single Common IV, also when the two encryption algorithms have different AEAD nonce sizes.
+* Ensured a single Common IV, also when the two encryption algorithms have different nonce sizes.

 * Guidelines on the Pairwise Key Agreement Algorithm and derivation of the Diffie-Hellman secret.